-- 4. Call the Public Safety Department or other trained college personnel and wait for help before transferring a person from a wheelchair or transporting a person on a stairway, unless the situation is imminently life threatening. - 5.
+- 4. Call the Department of Public Safety or other trained college personnel and wait for help before transferring a person from a wheelchair or transporting a person on a stairway, unless the situation is imminently life threatening. - 5.
 Special evacuation chairs may be used for stairway evacuation or to transport injured or non-ambulatory persons.
 These are mounted near the stairwell.